Systematic Prevention of On-Core Timing Channels by Full Temporal Partitioning: Evaluation

 \subsubsection{Prime and Probe}

-\old{ Techniques for exploiting covert channels are well established; for our scenario of intentional leakage, the \emph{prime-and-probe} attack~\cite{percival2005cache} is simple and effective.
-We stress that our proposed mechanism addresses the root cause of covert channels and therefore expect an equal efficacy for other attacks such as \emph{evict-and-time} and \emph{evict-and-reload}.
+Techniques for exploiting covert channels are well established; for our scenario of intentional leakage, the \emph{prime-and-probe} attack~\cite{percival2005cache} is simple and effective.
+We stress that our proposed mechanism addresses the root cause of covert channels and therefore expect an equal efficacy for other attacks such as \emph{evict-and-time}~\cite{Osvik2006EvictAndTime} and \emph{evict-and-reload}~\cite{Gruss2015EvictAndReload}.

 In a prime-and-probe attack, the spy first forces the exploited hardware resource into a known state (\emph{prime}).
 For the data cache it traverses a large buffer (in cache-line-sized strides for efficiency); for the instruction cache it executes a series of linked jumps.
-The \glspl{tlb} are similarly primed by accessing or jumping with page-size strides.\footnote{This is a somewhat simplified description---in general, it is necessary to randomise the access order to prevent interference from prefetching, but that is not an issue on our processor.}} The branch predictors are primed by a series of conditional branches (\gls{bht}) or by executing multiple indirect jumps (\gls{btb}). \old{ With a correctly-sized priming buffer, this leaves the hardware resources in a state where further accesses by the spy within the same address range are fast.
-This state is illustrated in the second element of \autoref{fig:prime} where all entries in the buffer have been primed by the spy. }

-\old{ At the end of its time slice, the \gls{os} preempts the spy and switches to the} application that contains the \old{Trojan, which accesses a subset of the hardware resource to encode the secret.
+The \glspl{tlb} are similarly primed by accessing or jumping with page-size strides.\footnote{This is a somewhat simplified description---in general, it is necessary to randomise the access order to prevent interference from prefetching, but that is not an issue on our processor.} The branch predictors are primed by a series of conditional branches (\gls{bht}) or by executing multiple indirect jumps (\gls{btb}).
+With a correctly-sized priming buffer, this leaves the hardware resources in a state where further accesses by the spy within the same address range are fast.
+This state is illustrated in the second element of \autoref{fig:prime} where all entries in the buffer have been primed by the spy.
+At the end of its time slice, the \gls{os} preempts the spy and switches to the application that contains the Trojan, which accesses a subset of the hardware resource to encode the secret.
 Given a cache of \(n\) lines, the Trojan can transmit a secret \(s\leq n\), the \emph{input signal}, by touching \(s\) cache lines, thereby replacing the spy's content.
 The resulting state is illustrated in the third element of \autoref{fig:prime}.
 Obviously, more complex encodings are possible to increase the amount of data transferred in a time slice (the channel capacity), but for our purposes, the simple encoding is sufficient, as we want to prevent \emph{any} leakage.